APHA-CSU/btb-phylo/Readme.md

 **By default the results directory will contain:**
 - `filtered_samples.csv`: a summary csv file containing metadata for all samples included in the results;
 - `multi_fasta.fas`: a fasta file containing consensus sequences for all samples included in the results;
-- `snps.fas`: a fasta file containing consensus sequences for all samples included results where only snp sites are retained;
+- `snps.fas`: a fasta file containing consensus sequences for all samples included in the results, where only snp sites are retained;
 - `snp_matrix.tab`

-**Test with an example configuration file**
+### Test with an example configuration file
 ```
 ./btb-phylo ~/results ~/consensus -c $PWD/example_config.json -j 1 with-docker
 ```